Azure/azure-powershell/src/App/docs/New-AzContainerAppProbeObject.md

                  3                  3
 ```

-Create a ContainerAppProb object for ContainerApp.
+Create an in-memory object for ContainerAppProbe.

 ## PARAMETERS